Time for your chest to get shaped.

 How can you get a bigger chest in a week?

 Again, by doing pushups IF you keep the consistency going every day.

 If you are a beginner, start with the low basic pushups first for the upper body to gain strength.
-You can start by doing 15-20 pushups a day, gradually increase the reps every day.
-In order to maintain a great upper body, an experienced pusher will strive between 50 -100 pushups a day!
+You can start by doing 15 to 20 pushups a day, and gradually increase the reps every day.
+In order to maintain a great upper body, an experienced pusher will strive for between 50 -100 pushups a day!

 To be honest, to see some difference in your chest with pushups is too intense for a newbie.
 In general, you should allow at least 8 weeks on a steady chest workout routine to give the pectoralis major and minor muscles to slowly form a bigger chest.

 Even though you are pushing up on your chest every day, it doesn’t really help the muscles to grow as they need time for resting and repairing in between workouts.
 That is why you may need a longer time to see the difference.

 What Are The Best Chest Exercises Without Weights?

 Let’s get a little bit deeper into these no-weights chest exercises.